Berabjesus/Rogue-Tanks-Tank-Shooter-Game/README.md

 - To fire, `point` your cursor on an enemy tank with your mouse and `click` on it or hit the `spacebar` key.
 - Enemy tanks are designed to chase you if you get close to them.
 They are faster in general, but you can boost your speed using the `E` key.
 - Your score and health are displayed on the top left and top right part of the screen respectively.
-- Your health will regenerate if your hit.
+- Your health will regenerate every five seconds if your hit.
 - When you die, you can restart the game or head back to the menu.
 Either way, your score, and name will be uploaded to the leaderboard API.
 - On the menu screen, you can navigate to the options screen to turn audio on/off.
 The credits screen will show information regarding the developer, and the leaderboard screen will fetch scores.